Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Conclusions and Future Prospects

-To overcome the technical challenges of the convergence of THz radar sensing and communication, its waveform design is investigated in this paper.
-For sensing in TDD-based THz-JRC systems, the MS-QP sequence with ultra-broad bandwidth is proposed by incorporating multiple ZC sequences on different subbands in the THz scale, whose transceiver architecture is compatible with state-of-the-art subband filtered communication systems.
-The proposed MS-QP sequence could achieve ultra-high-resolution sensing only with cost-efficient A/Ds with low sampling rate.
-Furthermore, to mitigate strong doppler shift effects on target detection, the root indices of ZC sequences on different subbands of the MS-QP sequence is designed to concentrate the dominant sidelobes closely around the main peak on the range profile.
-Then false alarms induced by doppler shifts can be eliminated by further invoking the TEMP strategy.
-Moreover, the DE-MS-QP waveform is developed based on the MS-QP sequence using time-domain extension operations, to support simultaneous radar sensing and data transmission, where both components are modulated on non-intersect frequency points, thus avoiding mutual interference.
+To overcome the technical challenges of radar sensing and communication convergence at mmWave and low-THz frequencies, the waveform design issue is investigated in this paper.
+For TDD-based JRC systems, we propose the MS-QP sequence with broad bandwidth for radar sensing, which incorporates multiple ZC sequences on different subbands in the mmWave/THz scale.
+The proposed MS-QP sequence could achieve ultra-high-resolution sensing only with cost-efficient A/Ds with low sampling rate, whose transceiver structure is also compatible with state-of-the-art subband filtered communication systems.
+Furthermore, to mitigate strong Doppler shift effects on target detection, the root indices of ZC subsequences on different subbands of the MS-QP sequence is designed to concentrate the dominant sidelobes closely around the main peak on the range profile.
+Then false alarms induced by Doppler shifts can be eliminated by further invoking the TEMP strategy.
+Moreover, to support simultaneous radar sensing and data transmission, the DE-MS-QP waveform is developed based on time-domain extension of the MS-QP sequence, where the sensing and data components are modulated on non-intersect frequency points, thus avoiding mutual interference.

-Numerical results demonstrate the superiority of the proposed root index design for MS-QP sequences in terms of false alarm rates, and that the proposed MS-QP and DE-MS-QP waveforms are capable of attaining ultra-high-resolution ranging and velocity estimation under extremely noisy environment.
-Meanwhile, more cost-efficient hardware is required compared with the classical counterparts with the same sensing performance.
-Moreover, a flexible resource allocation between the dual functions of the THz-JRC system is supported by the proposed DE-MS-QP waveform, where the optimal parameter design is obtained numerically enabling concurrent accurate target sensing and high-rate communication. \begin{appendices}
+Numerical results demonstrate the superiority of the proposed root index design for MS-QP sequences in terms of the false alarm rate, and that the proposed MS-QP and DE-MS-QP waveforms are capable of attaining ultra-high-resolution ranging and velocity estimation under extremely noisy environment.
+Meanwhile, cheaper hardware is required by the proposed waveforms than their classical counterparts with the same sensing performance.
+Moreover, flexible resource allocation between the dual functions of the JRC system is supported by the proposed DE-MS-QP waveform, where the optimal parameter design is obtained numerically, enabling accurate target sensing and high-rate communication at the same time.